 Reasons why you should set up your own VPN server

 Setting up your own VPN server at home may sound like a daunting task.
-However, it might be the right solution for people who fall into certain categories.
+However, it might be the right solution for people who fall into certain categories:

-You want to be in charge of your data: When you use a VPN service, you are hiring a company to route your internet traffic so that your data remains private and secure.
+You want to be in charge of your data.
+When you use a VPN service, you are hiring a company to route your internet traffic so that your data remains private and secure.
 However, some people don’t like the idea of having to rely on someone else to protect their privacy.
 If you fall into this category, then setting up a VPN server at home is the best way to maintain total control over your data.

-For security reasons, you often only want this network accessible to computers on company premises.
-When you want a staff member to be able to access this network remotely, VPN technology offers a secure solution.
+For security reasons though, you will only want this network accessible to computers on company premises or those which have been approved by your organisation’s IT dept. When you want a staff member to be able to access this network remotely, VPN technology offers a secure solution.

 Reasons why you should NOT set up your own VPN server

-All that said, setting up your own VPN server has drawbacks.
+All that said, setting up your own VPN server has drawbacks: